-For the logistics management to be effective in carrying out objectives, it must see to it that strategies are developed and enhanced and that there are performance dynamics to support the entire supply chain.
+For logistics management to be effective in carrying out objectives, it must see to it that strategies are developed and enhanced and that there are performance dynamics to support the entire supply chain.

 Seeing to it that the method of delivery is effective, is a concern of logistics management.
 This can be translated by having an on-time arrival of the delivery to its intended station or ends.

 It is normal for a business to experience delays and downsides during its operation.
 The logistics industry is no exception.
-However, it is a responsibility of the management to minimize or eliminate drawbacks as much as possible.
+However, it is the responsibility of the management to minimize or eliminate drawbacks as much as possible.
 Though elimination of drawbacks seems nearly impossible yet achievable during the course of the logistics operation, it is still a challenge for a business in the logistics industry to improve its standing in the supply chain.